OweysMomenzada/Fake-News-and-Disinformation-related-to-COVID-19/README.md

 transformers==4.13.0
 tensorflow==2.5.0
 ```
-Please run train.ipynb in the train directory to get the weights of our model
+Please run train.ipynb in the train directory to get the weights of our model.
+Please note: running it on CPU can take up to 10 hours (with GPU up to 1 hour).
+Alternatively, you can download the files from our Drive account.
+For that, please read the readme files from the corresponding directories.